zafirexd/ComfyUI-RMBG/README.md

 - Manually download the RMBG-2.0 model by visiting this [link](https://huggingface.co/briaai/RMBG-2.0/tree/main), then download the files and place them in the `/ComfyUI/models/RMBG/RMBG-2.0` folder.
 - Manually download the INSPYRENET models by visiting the [link](https://huggingface.co/1038lab/inspyrenet), then download the files and place them in the `/ComfyUI/models/INSPYRENET` folder.
 - Manually download the BEN model by visiting the [link](https://huggingface.co/PramaLLC/BEN), then download the files and place them in the `/ComfyUI/models/BEN` folder.
+- Manually download the SAM models by visiting the [link](https://huggingface.co/1038lab/sam), then download the files and place them in the `/ComfyUI/models/SAM` folder.
+- Manually download the GroundingDINO models by visiting the [link](https://huggingface.co/1038lab/GroundingDINO), then download the files and place them in the `/ComfyUI/models/grounding-dino` folder.

 ## Usage
+### RMBG Node
 ![RMBG](https://github.com/user-attachments/assets/cd0eb92e-8f2e-4ae4-95f1-899a6d83cab6)

 ### Optional Settings :bulb: Tips